Ways to pay

 4.2 Your offer is only accepted by us once we have emailed you to confirm the acceptance of your order.

 4.3 We reserve the right to delay or refuse orders where a transaction contains incomplete details or details that cannot be verified, or where fraud is suspected.

 4.4 If we are unable to reasonably ascertain these details or resolve these issues, a full refund will be made against the card used at the time of purchase.

 5.1 By law, customers have the right to cancel bookings and receive a full refund if cancellation is done within 14 days of the date of the original online booking.

-5.2 Cancellations before 12th September will be subject to an administrative charge of £2 per cancellation.
+5.2 Cancellations before 12th September will be subject to an administrative charge of £2 per walk place cancelled.

 5.3 From 12th September, booking fees are not refundable because we cannot be sure of re-selling cancelled places after that point.

 5.4 On walks for which minibus transport is included walkers may choose not to travel on the minibus but no refund or price reduction will be given

 5.5 Charges for the Hairy Coo Mountain Bike Race, other activities and social events are non-refundable, except at the Committee’s discretion.

 We will endeavour to respond to all customer complaints or queries within five working days.